hoodiehq-archive/documentation/community/irc-office-hours.md

 - Hi all, we're back with our Hoodie Office Hours!
 I'm present to support you, if there's anything I can do for you: I'm online for 4 hours starting from now.
 - … [your idea goes here]

-Oh, yeah, and you may of course add a GIF (not necessarily [this one](http://www.tehcute.com/pics/201204/bunny-falls-asleep-at-desk.jpg) anytime (turns out the Hoodie Community loves GIFs).
+Oh, yeah, and you may of course add a GIF (not necessarily [this one](http://www.tehcute.com/pics/201204/bunny-falls-asleep-at-desk.jpg)) anytime... (turns out the Hoodie Community loves GIFs).

 ####2b) send a Tweet